 The black leather jacket has symbols reflecting the 1960s Civil Rights Movement, Women's Rights, Voting Rights, LGBTQ+ rights and the Black Lives Matter movement.
 Gay says the red bandana symbolizes the AIDS ribbon in honor of the lives lost by the AIDS Pandemic.

-While the jacket has traditional pins, buttons, and patches, Gay says he also added the faces of historical black heroes and heroines like Martha P. Johnson, James Baldwin, and Malcolm X.
+While the jacket has traditional pins, buttons, and patches, Gay says he also added the faces of historical black heroes and heroines like Marsha P. Johnson, James Baldwin, and Malcolm X.

 View this post on Instagram